openenergymonitor/emon32-fw/SERIAL_COMMANDS.md

 1. Make your changes using the appropriate commands (e.g., `k`, `m`, `f`, etc.)
 2. Verify with `l` (list settings)
 3. Save with `s` (save to NVM)
-4. Some changes require a reset to take effect
+4. Settings that require a reset will automatically trigger a reset when saved

 ## Examples